Manchin still a no, Biden’s $2T bill on Dems’ back burner - NewsBreak

 Manchin, D-W.Va., told reporters that he’s not currently negotiating with the White House over the standoff, but didn’t rule out continuing talks.
 Manchin, who was his party’s chief remaining holdout over months of talks, surprised and angered party leaders before Christmas by saying he could not support the legislation as written.

-“I feel as strongly today as I did then,” Manchin said in his first extended remarks since , when he cited concerns about the measure’s impact on inflation and federal deficits.
-Other Democrats have dismissed those criticisms as unfounded.
+“I feel as strongly today as I did then,” Manchin said in his first extended remarks since announcing his opposition on Dec.
+19. He has cited concerns about the measure’s impact on inflation and federal deficits, criticisms other Democrats have dismissed as unfounded.

-His comments Tuesday, along with leaders’ concessions that the bill is on the back burner for now, suggested that as the calendar slips ever closer to this November’s congressional elections.
+Manchin’s comments Tuesday, along with leaders’ concessions that the bill is on the back burner for now, suggested that the legislation’s fate remains in doubt as the calendar slips ever closer to this November’s congressional elections.

 There are examples of flailing presidential priorities eventually clawing their way to passage, including then-President Barack Obama’s health care overhaul, a 2009 effort that wasn’t enacted until March 2010.
 But often, the prospects for obstructed bills fade over time as opponents mount offensives that weaken support from lawmakers seeking reelection in closely divided districts.